 - Under Method C (IRC), lobbying contact includes communications with Covered Executive Branch Officials (i.e., White House Staff, top two officials in any office of the EOP, and Cabinet-level officials and their deputies).
+Independent agency officials not covered.

 - Includes communications with any executive branch official regarding federal legislation

 - Other differences between Method A and Method C

 - Method A

 - " Only covers federal lobbying

 - " Does not cover grassroots lobbying

 - " No de minimis exception

 - Method C

-- Includes federal lobbying plus state legislative and limited local lobbying
+- Includes federal lobbying plus state legislative (both executive and legislative officials) but generally not local lobbying

 - " Covers grassroots lobbying

 - The time of employees with no contacts and who spend less than 5% of their time on lobbying activity does not need to be reported